pachyderm/pachyderm/doc/pachctl/pachctl_subscribe-commit.md

 ### Options

 ```
       --from string       subscribe to all commits since this commit
+      --full-timestamps   Return absolute timestamps (as opposed to the default, relative timestamps).
       --new               subscribe to only new commits created from now on
       --raw               disable pretty printing, print raw json
 ```

 ### Options inherited from parent commands